Tellicious/InertialSensor/README.md

 # InertialSensor
-An interface that simplifies the use of inertial sensors
+An interface that simplifies the use of inertial sensors.
+Requires MatLib library.